 The Paradigm Shift in what constitutes a workplace

-The COVID-19 pandemic has directly accelerated a paradigm shift in what constitutes a workplace, away from traditional offices to Remote Working environments.
+The Covid-19 Pandemic has directly accelerated a paradigm shift in what constitutes a workplace, away from traditional offices to Remote Working environments.

-Remote Work Policy quickly became the new cornerstone of business and economic continuity during the original shelter-in-place regulations.
-These policies may well continue into the future, particularly since it has now been proven to be not only a necessity but a workable and successful model.
+Remote Work Policy fast became the new cornerstone of business and economic continuity during the original shelter-in-place regulations.
+These policies may well continue into the future, particularly since it has now been proven to be not only a necessity, but a workable and successful model.
 In many other cases, companies are adopting a blended approach to Remote Working, allowing staff the opportunity to work remotely, while requiring in-person meetings when permitted.

-Digicel anticipates more adoption of remote work going forward, but primarily using hybrid models, with employees splitting time between home and office for occupations with high remote work potential.
+Digicel anticipates more adoption of remote work going forward, but primarily using hybrid models, with employees splitting time between home and office for occupations with high remote-work potential.
 Other companies will rely on co-working spaces to be the forums where staff can get their jobs done.
-Co-working spaces act as hubs of productivity, community, and technology, offering network connectivity and opportunities to eliminate existing silos within organizations.
+Co-working spaces act as hubs of productivity, community, and technology, offering network connectivity and opportunities to eliminate existing silos within organisations.
 They can be utilized by a mix of full-time or visiting staff and managers, for companies who wish to downsize existing real estate and facilitate the hybrid model of a permanent location and remote work.

 • Higher Productivity

-Converse to initial expectations, productivity has been seen to increase alongside the flexibility offered by remote work.
+Converse to initial expectations, productivity has been seen to increase alongside flexibility offered by remote work.
 According to one report, 65% of managers surveyed, reported increased overall productivity.

 • Cost Savings